jvrsantacruz/mp3hash/README.md

 Javier Santacruz (2012-2013)

-# Command line usage
+# Command line tool

-Similarly to `sha1sum` or `md5sum`, it takes one or more files and returns the hashes, in this way:
+Similarly to other well-known tools like `sha1sum` or `md5sum`, it takes one or more files and outputs the hashes.
+It matches those program's interface as much as possible.

 ```bash
 $ mp3hash *.mp3